Videogame / The Last Stand

 - Sliding Scale of Undead Regeneration: Type I or II - there are rotten-looking zombies, but due to the fact we never learn anything about them they may be revived corpses as well, not just turned infectees.

-- Sniper Rifle: Hunting rifles are available in all the games, and Union City and Dead Zone also have a military sniper rifle, the M24.
-The M82 Barrett Anti-materiel Rifle is also available in The Last Stand and in Union City.
+- Sniper Rifle: Civilian hunting rifles are available in all the games.
+Additionally, Union City has the M24 military sniper rifle, and Dead Zone adds several more.
+The M82 Barrett Anti-materiel Rifle is also available in The Last Stand and Union City, and has a couple variants in Dead Zone.
 These guns are also the only non-explosive weapons that can punch through armor in Union City.

 - Spread Shot: Shotgun class weapons have this effect in the first three games.
 Not present in Dead Zone.